School of Allied Health Professions

 The Master of Health Sciences degree in Clinical Mental Health Counseling program seeks:

-1. Professional counseling orientation and ethical practice
+1. Students will demonstrate competency related to professional counseling orientation and ethical practice.

-3. Human growth and development
+3. Students will demonstrate competency related to human growth and development